TYPuzzler/TYPuzzler.github.io/reports/Week 7 Report.md

 - Help frontend team with Python to React connection
 ## 2. What We Did
 ### Margaret
+- Did research on Heroku and began trying it out as an option for establishing data storage and communication between frontend and backend
 ### Bowen
 ### Chris
 - Made the puzzle progress position adapt to screen size